Keeping the Fire of Irish Lighthouses Alive

-Earlier in the Summer, we were invited on a private tour of Galley Head lighthouse.
+Earlier in the Summer of 2017, we were invited on a private tour of Galley Head lighthouse.
 There are no public tours of the lighthouse, although it would be a popular tourist attraction on the Wild Atlantic Way if there was a way to make tours planned and bookable.
 Private tours can be arranged c/o Gerald Butler.

 We were shown around by ex-lighthouse keeper Gerald Butler who grew up at the lighthouse, kept the light there (as well as other lighthouses) and whose fascinating memoirs are available.
 The link to his Facebook page has a very interesting short video by Electric Ireland about Gerald’s life and work.

 Lighthouse keeping has become one of a few historical and transitory professions that passed in three or four generations; from the need to safely navigate merchant shipping to the advent of satellite navigation.
 Lighthouses in Ireland are managed by Irish Lights which has included some tourism element as part of their offering.